P-Sood/Medium-OpenCV_GPU/README.md

-# Medium-OpenCV_GPU
+# Installing OpenCV-Python from Source
-Compile openCV with GPU support to speed up operations
+### Compile openCV with GPU support to speed up operations

-Installing OpenCV-Python from Source

 This guide will walk you through the process of installing OpenCV-Python from the source.
 Before beginning, make sure to remove any existing OpenCV-Python directories and load the necessary modules by running the following commands: